two employees reviewing benchmarks for cost reduction

 3. Operating Expense per Employee

 This metric reveals the average operating costs per employee, including salaries, benefits, utilities, and other overhead expenses.
-High operating expenses per employee might suggest areas where cost reductions could be made, such as streamlining processes or cutting unnecessary perks.
+High operating expenses per employee might suggest areas for cost reduction, such as streamlining processes or eliminating unnecessary perks.
 It’s calculated as:

 Operating Expense per Employee = Total Operating Expenses / Total Employees